JosiahBessler/Genesis-Field-Theory/README.md

 ---

-## 🔷 What This Repository Contains

-- `/theory/` — AI-generated formal GenFT framework, math, and spectral architecture
-- `/experiments/` — rotation-curve tests (GenFT vs NFW vs Burkert, etc.)
-- `/life-detection/` — halo-based habitability scoring experiments
-- `/data/` — SPARC results, halo fits, CSVs, and plots
-- `/scripts/` — code used in the computational experiments
-- `/docs/` — PDFs of the AI-formalized documents
-- `/notes/` — human-written conceptual sketches, design notes, goals

-*(If you'd like, I can generate the folder structure for you.)*

----

 ## 🔷 Disclaimer
 This project is a **speculative, exploratory exercise** in theoretical cosmology and AI-assisted scientific writing.
 Nothing here should be assumed to be: